thylong/ian/README.rst

 Installing
 ==========

 Ian comes as a binary.
-Once in your $GOPATH, you're good to go !
+Once in your $PATH, you're good to go !

 Linux
 --------